TMD Evolution Study of the $\cos 2 \phi$ Azimuthal Asymmetry in Unpolarized $J/\psi$ Production at EIC: TMD evolution implementation

 The Fourier transforms of $f_{1}^{g}$, $h_{1}^{\perp g}$ and $\Delta^{[n]}_{(h)}$ are defined as follows:

 In terms of these functions the convolutions can be written as:

 where we suppressed the dependence on $\zeta$ and $\mu$.

-The TMDs and SFs obey the Collins-Soper and Renormalization group equations with respect to the scale parameters $\zeta$ and $\mu$ \cite{Collins:1981uk}.
-These equations can be used to evolve the product of TMDs and SFs \cite{Collins:1981uk,Aybat:2011zv}:
+The TMDs obey the Collins-Soper and Renormalization Group equations with respect to the scale parameters $\zeta$ and $\mu$ \cite{Collins:1981uk}.
+These equations can be used to evolve the TMDs from high to low scales \cite{Collins:1981uk,Aybat:2011zv}:

 with Sudakov factor $S_{A}$:

 While the renormalization scale $\mu$ in the hard scattering part $\Ha$ should be set to $\mu \sim Q$ to avoid large logarithms of $\mu/Q$, the TMDs should be evaluated at much lower scale in order to avoid large logarithms of $\mu/M_h$ or $\mu/\Lambda_{\text{QCD}}$.
 Instead of selecting a fixed, low (but still perturbative) scale for the TMDs, it is common to take $\sqrt{\zeta_{0}} \sim \mu_{0} \sim \mu_{b} \equiv b_{0}/b_{T}$ and make sure in the calculation that $\mu_b \leq Q$.
 The Sudakov factor then expresses the resummation of logarithms in $\mu_b/Q$.